InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Abstract

 \section{Abstract}

-Compared with the visual grounding in 2D images, the natural-language-guided 3D object localization on point clouds is more challenging due to the sparse and disordered property.
-In this paper, we propose a new model, named InstanceRefer\footnote{\url{https://github.com/CurryYuan/InstanceRefer}}, to achieve a superior 3D visual grounding through unifying instance attribute, relation and localization perceptions.
-In practice, based on the predicted target category from natural language, our model first filters instances from panoptic segmentation on point clouds to obtain a small number of candidates.
-Note that such instance-level candidates are more effective and rational than the redundant 3D object-proposal candidates.
-Then, for each candidate, we conduct the cooperative holistic scene-language understanding, i.e., multi-level contextual referring from instance attribute perception, instance-to-instance relation perception and instance-to-background global localization perception.
-Eventually, the most relevant candidate is localized effectively through adaptive confidence fusion.
-Experiments confirm that our InstanceRefer outperforms previous state-of-the-art methods by a large margin, i.e., {\textbf{9.5\%}} improvement on the ScanRefer benchmark (ranked \textbf{1st} place) and {\textbf{7.2\%}} improvement on Sr3D.
+Compared with the visual grounding on 2D images, the natural-language-guided 3D object localization on point clouds is more challenging.
+In this paper, we propose a new model, named \textbf{InstanceRefer}\footnote{~\url{https://github.com/CurryYuan/InstanceRefer}}, to achieve a superior 3D visual grounding through the grounding-by-matching strategy.
+In practice, our model first predicts the target category from the language descriptions using a simple language classification model.
+Then based on the category, our model sifts out a small number of instance candidates (usually less than 20) from the panoptic segmentation on point clouds.
+Thus, the non-trivial 3D visual grounding task has been effectively re-formulated as a simplified instance-matching problem, considering that instance-level candidates are more rational than the redundant 3D object proposals.
+Subsequently, for each candidate, we perform the multi-level contextual inference, i.e., referring from instance attribute perception, instance-to-instance relation perception, and instance-to-background global localization perception, respectively.
+Eventually, the most relevant candidate is selected and localized by ranking confidence scores, which are obtained by the cooperative holistic visual-language feature matching.
+Experiments confirm that our method outperforms previous state-of-the-arts on ScanRefer online benchmark and Nr3D/Sr3D datasets.